-There are seven observations of NGC 3783 in the XMM-Newton Science Archive, but two of them (OBS ID 0112210401 and OBS ID 0112210601) were excluded from our analysis because of their short duration (~ 4 ks).
-The remaining observations we analyzed are listed in Table 1.
-Following M17 and DM20 we identify two epochs, corresponding to the state of the source: observations from 2000 and 2001 caught the source in an unobscured state, and are hereafter identified as U1, U2 and U3, while during the observations taken in 2016 the source was in an obscured state, so they are named as O1 and O2.
+There are seven observations of NGC 3783 in the XMM-Newton Science Archive, but two of them (OBS ID 0112210401 and OBS ID 0112210601) were excluded from our analysis because of their short duration (~4 ks).
+The remaining observations we analysed are listed in Table 1.
+Following M17 and DM20, we identify two epochs, corresponding to the state of the source: observations from 2000 and 2001 caught the source in an unobscured state, and are hereafter identified as U1, U2, and U3, while during the observations taken in 2016 the source was in an obscured state, and so these are named O1 and O2.

 We used data from the EPIC pn detector only, because of its higher effective area with respect to the MOS.
 The camera was operated in Small Window mode during all observations.
-Data were reduced using the XMM-SAS v.16.1, following standard procedures.
-After running the epproc task, U2 resulted in being split in two parts (U2a and U2b), separated by ~ 4 ks.
-Source photons were collected from circular regions of 45 arcsec radius, while background photons were extracted from an offset circle of 65 arcsec radius, close to NGC 3783 and free of any background sources.
-Observations U1, U2 and U3 show limited or no high-background intervals, which were present only at the end of the pointing.
-Observations O1 and O2 were affected by several flares, removed by imposing a threshold in the count rate at 0.2 cts s^{-1} for energies > 10 keV.
+Data were reduced using the XMM-SAS v.16.1 following standard procedures.
+Running the epproc task resulted in U2 being split into two parts (U2a and U2b) separated by ~4 ks.
+Source photons were collected from circular regions of 45 arcsec radius, while background photons were extracted from an offset circle of 65 arcsec radius close to NGC 3783 and free of any background sources.
+Observations U1, U2, and U3 show limited or no high-background intervals, which were present only at the end of the pointing.
+Observations O1 and O2 were affected by several flares, which were removed by imposing a threshold in the count rate at $0.2 \text{ cts s}^{-1}$ for energies >10 keV.
 The resulting exposure time of the cleaned event files are reported in Table 1.
 The background-subtracted light curves were obtained with the SAS routine epiclccorr and are shown in Fig. 1.
 Using the epatplot task, we verified the absence of pile-up.
-Response matrices were produced with the SAS tasks arfgen and rmfgen, and spectra were analyzed using the XSPEC v.12.9 software package (Arnaud 1996).
+Response matrices were produced with the SAS tasks arfgen and rmfgen, and spectra were analysed using the XSPEC v.12.9 software package (Arnaud et al. 1996).